 ACHF College Well-Being Funding Opportunity

-The Call for Applications for the 2020 awards cycle has ended.
+The Call for Applications for the 2021 awards cycle is open.
+The deadline to submit an application is February 1, 2021.

 The purpose of the American College Health Foundation’s (ACHF) College Well-Being Award Funding Opportunity is to offer up to two $3,500 awards to one or more institutions of higher education to create or improve underlying campus infrastructure (e.g., networks, resources, tools, structures, coalition-building) in a manner that raises the well-being of students as evidenced through creative programming and outcomes research initiatives.